 1. Below the Deposits Summary, you'll be able to see all the credit card deposits for each date.
-On the left side of the report, you can see the date a transaction is deposited.
+On the left side of the report, you can see the date the transaction deposited to your bank.

 2. Next, you can see the number of swiped and typed transactions that were deposited, the total dollar amount you received for each transaction and the total dollar amount for both transactions.